pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 I appreciate the thoughts and efforts that went into creating these fun puzzles and minting them on a 50 cent coin.

-Full disclosure: I did not figure out the methods to solve these puzzles.
+Full disclosure, I did not figure out the methods to solve these puzzles.
 I looked up the hints on the ASD's website and developed simple programmes in Python to get the results.
 Comparing my results with the results published on ASD's website was still a joyful experience.

-I also learned that there is a bonus level (solution not mentioned in this blog).
+There is also a bonus level puzzle on this coin (solution not mentioned in this blog).
 If you are interested in cracking the bonus level code, head to [ASD](https://www.asd.gov.au/75th-anniversary/events/2022-09-01-75th-anniversary-commemorative-coin){:target="_blank"}'s website and try it out.
-If you are simply curious and do not want to try cracking the codes, ASD has published methods and solutions to crack the codes.
+If you are simply curious and do not want to try cracking the codes, then you can still check out the methods and solutions to these puzzles and enjoy the code-breaking experience.

 ### Image Credits
 ---